googlegenomics/grid-computing-tools/docs/compress.rst

 Running the samples
 -------------------
 The quickest way to get familiar with the ``compress`` BigTool is by trying one or more of the samples.
-Samples are provided for:
+Samples are provided for the following uses:

-* Pull bzip2-compressed files from Cloud Storage, decompress them, and copy the results into Cloud Storage
+* Download bzip2-compressed files from Cloud Storage, decompress them, and upload the results into Cloud Storage
-* Pull decompressed files from Cloud Storage, compress them with bzip2, and copy the results into Cloud Storage
+* Download decompressed files from Cloud Storage, compress them with bzip2, and upload the results into Cloud Storage
-* Pull gzip-compressed files from Cloud Storage, decompress them, and copy the results into Cloud Storage
+* Download gzip-compressed files from Cloud Storage, decompress them, and upload the results into Cloud Storage
-* Pull decompressed files from Cloud Storage, compress them with gzip, and copy the results into Cloud Storage
+* Download decompressed files from Cloud Storage, compress them with gzip, and upload the results into Cloud Storage

 The samples provided here each list just 6 files to work on, and the instructions below demonstrate spreading the processing over 3 worker instances.